How Does Acupuncture Heal Your Body and Relieve Pain?

-In general, acupuncture points are believed to stimulate the central nervous system, which, in turn, releases chemicals into the muscles, spinal cord, and brain.
-These chemicals either alter the experience of pain or release other chemicals that influence the body’s self-regulating systems.
-These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.
+In general, acupuncture points stimulate the central nervous system, which, in turn, releases chemicals into the muscles, spinal cord, and brain.
+These chemicals either alter the experience of pain or release other chemicals that influence the body's self-regulating systems.
+These biochemical changes stimulate the body's natural healing abilities and promote physical and emotional well-being.

 Attention has been focused on the following theories to further explain how acupuncture affects the body: